backdrop-contrib/faqfield/README.md

 Install as usual, see https://backdropcms.org/user-guide/modules for further information.

-Alternatively, if you have [Brush](https://github.com/backdrop-contrib/brush) installed, then just run on CLI:
+Alternatively, if you have [Bee](https://github.com/backdrop-contrib/bee) installed, then just run on CLI:
 ```
-brush -y en faqfield
+bee -y en faqfield
 ```

 Configuration
 -------------
   Add the field to any entity (eg. content type, users, ..) as usual.
   On the fields settings you can choose what kind of answer input widget should be used and how it should be filtered.
-If you choose a formatable textarea you can configure the default filter by the default value preview on the field settings page and there are several advanced options you can make use of.
+If you choose a formattable textarea you can configure the default filter by the default value preview on the field settings page and there are several advanced options you can make use of.